gavinlyonsrepo/RpiMotorLib/README.md

 **Raspberry Pi compatibility:**

-Before the Raspberry pi 5 rpimotorlib used RPi.GPIO as low level dependency. but it wont work on Raspberry 5 and will not be upgraded so we switched to rpi-lgpio which works on all in Version 4.0.0.
-Using a gpio_adpater, we maintained backwards compatibility and capability to use RPi.GPIO.
+Prior to v4.0.0, RpiMotorLib used RPi.GPIO as its GPIO dependency.
+RPi.GPIO does not support Raspberry Pi 5 and is no longer actively maintained.
+From v4.0.0 onwards, rpi-lgpio is the recommended GPIO library — it is a drop-in replacement for RPi.GPIO that works on all Pi models including Pi 5.
+Backward compatibility with RPi.GPIO is maintained via an internal GPIO abstraction layer.

 | Raspberry Pi | Supported | Recommended GPIO library |
 | ----- | ----- | ----- |